Contrast-Security-OSS/infrastructure-hire-project/project3/README.md

 1. Stand up the the Terraform managed RDS infrastructure (see `terraform/envs/production/README.md`
 1. Make sure you can connect to the database using the 'mysql' CLI or other MySQL client.
 1. Create the schema and load the data found in script 'schema_and_data.sql'.
-1. Pick three of the queries from the 'query_N.sql' set of scripts in the 'mysql' directory and do whatever it takes to improve or optimize them to perform well.
+1. Pick three of the queries from the 'query_N.sql' set of scripts and do whatever it takes to improve or optimize them to perform well.

 # Notes

 The given sample database is tiny, so there will be no real performance issues using it.
-Therefore, assume when reading an EXPLAIN plan that instead of hundreds of rows, you will encounter 10's to 100's of millions of rows.
+Therefore, assume when reading an EXPLAIN plan that instead of hundreds of rows, you will encounter 10's or 100's of millions of rows.

 # Bonus points!